ltcmelo/psychec/README.md

 # Psyche-C

 Psyche is a compiler frontend for the C programming language that is specifically designed for the implementation of static analysis tools.
-These are the distinct features that make Psyche-C rather unique:
+This is what makes Psyche-C unique:

 - Clean separation between the syntactic and semantic compiler phases.
 - Algorithmic- and heuristic-based syntax disambiguation.
-- Type inference for missing `struct`, `union`, `enum`, and `typedef` (i.e., tolerance against `#include` failures).
+- Type inference for missing `struct`, `union`, `enum`, and `typedef` (i.e., tolerance/"recovery" against `#include` failures).
 - API inspired by that of the [Roslyn .NET compiler](https://github.com/dotnet/roslyn).
-- Parser's AST resembling that of the [LLVM's Clang frontend](https://clang.llvm.org/).
+- AST resembling that of the [LLVM's Clang frontend](https://clang.llvm.org/).

 ## Library and API

-Psyche-C offers a C++ library/API for the implementation of static analysis tools of C programs.
+Psyche-C is a C++ library for the implementation of static analysis tools of C programs.
+Psyche-C's native API is in C++; APIs for other languages are [on the way](https://github.com/ltcmelo/psychec/issues/112).

 ```cpp
 void analyse(const FileInfo& fi)